Ruddernation-Designs/Group-Chat-for-BuddyPress/readme.txt

 * Toggle dark mode on and you are all set!

+* Tinychat sign on/register button.

+* Tinychat registration/sign on page.

+* Cookie manager page, You will need a cookie management plugin to edit your cookies.

+* Change the values for the highlighted cookie to http-only and secure then edit the same site to none.

+* Refresh your chat page and now it should show you logged in at the bottom left.

 == Notes ==

 The room name is now: http://www.domain.com/groups/*group-name*/.

 == Frequently Asked Questions ==

-* Q. Can I use this if I'm not logged in?
-* A. No, You have to be logged in and you have to be a member of the group.

 * Q. What kind of chat is this?
 * A. The chat is running in HTML5 using WebRTC, so this will work on your computer without the need for flash player anymore.